Minimal Non-Weierstrass Semigroups: Degree-special semigroups of larger genus

-where $f \in \CC[x_{0}] $.
-Here we use any monomial order on $S$ which has the terms colored in {red} as lead terms.
-For example we can take the weight order of the grading on $S$ refined by the reversed lexicographic order with $x_{3}>y>z >x_{0}$ for the variables.
-The colored terms in the syzygy matrices are then the lead term with respect to the induced monomial orders, and the complex is exact by the Gr\"obner basis algorithm for syzygies as presented for example in \cite{Schreyer25}[Section 8.3].
-In the universal family the entries indicated in {blue} remain zero for degree reasons if $c\ge 4$.
-For $c$ coprime to $6$ the differentials look similarly, but slightly different.
-For example the last two equations take the form ${y^{2}z}-x_{0}f ,\,{y^{3}}-x_{3}f $ and the higher differentials change accordingly.
-In all cases the semigroup $L$ has genus $c+9$ and for $c\ge 4$ the degree conditions on $\phi_{3}$ and $\phi_{2}$ are satisfied.
-These $L$'s give examples of non Weierstrass semigroups for any genus $g\ge 13$ with $g \not\equiv 0 \mod 3$.
+Here we could use any monomial order on $S$ for which the terms colored in {red} in the first matrix are the lead terms (for example we could take the weight order of the grading on $S$ refined by the reversed lexicographic order with $x_{3}>y>w >x_{0}$).
+The red terms in the syzygy matrices are then the lead term with respect to the induced monomial orders, and the complex is exact by the Gr\"obner basis algorithm for syzygies as presented for example in \cite{Schreyer25}[Section 8.3].
+In this case the exactness of the $\{1,4,4,1\}$ subcomplex follows as well.
+In the universal family the entries indicated in {blue} remain zero for degree reasons if $g\ge 13$. \end{proof}

-Kunz and Waldi \cite{MR3621681} studied a family of semigroups $S$ such that when $S$ is minimally generated by 4 elements the resolution of the semigroup algebra has format $\{1,6,8,3\}$.
-Moreover the ideal of a 4-generator Kunz-Waldi semigroup can be written as a sum of 3 perfect, 3-generator ideals \cite[Sect.
-4.1]{singh2024}.
-The degree-special semigroup with generators $\{6,9,13,16\}$ is Kunz-Waldi, but the degree-special semigroup $\{6, 9, 14,17\}$, for example, is not.